Recent videos on Countdown to the Kingdom of which I had no part

 Please do NOT go doing anything imprudent on the pretense of “But Fr.
 Michel says _____.”
 As I’ve always said, I think we should take him seriously — but not assume his prophecies are authentic, much less necessarily fully accurate.
 I am not convinced one way or the other, though until the events themselves reveal whether Fr.
 Michel’s prophecies are authentic or not, I’ll gladly defend him against unjust criticisms in the meantime.
 Above all, even if refuges are real — and I think they are — do not adopt a “refuge mentality.”
 That is survivalism, which is a sin.
 Fr.
 Michel himself certainly has not advocated for this.
 All he’s saying is get 3 months of food — simple common sense says as much.
 The refuges are already built, he’s saying.
 Don’t go deciding you have to build one unless God has clearly told you to do so!
 Don’t stop paying your bills!
 Don’t stop doing your job!
 Keep doing everything God has already called you to do!!
 Don’t decide you need to now become a farmer or turn your whole yard into a chicken coup just so that you’re “ready” for what’s coming!
-(That won’t make you ready anyway, it will just clutter up your life and distract you from your calling.)
+(That won’t make you ready anyway, it will just clutter up your life and distract you from your calling if God hasn’t called you to do those things.)
 First of all, Fr.
 Michel himself is not contradicting any of this advice; secondly, we cannot be certain he is an authentic prophet anyway.

 For those on the fence regarding the question of whether to take Fr.
 Michel seriously (not on the question of whether he’s a true prophet — you could say I’m also “on the fence” on that question), allow me to remind you that, in 2019 — in accordance with what he was allegedly prophetically shown — Fr.
 Michel said to be sure to get to Confession before 2020.
 I can only imagine how many souls were saved by taking that prophetically grounded admonition before they lost their chance to get to confession once the lockdowns hit in early 2020 — and, tragically, I can only imagine how many souls were lost by refusing to take that time-sensitive prophetic admonition.
 In 2019, Fr.
 Michel said that, come 2020, he was not to leave the continent.
 Hmm.
 People laughed at him then, just as they’re laughing at him now.
 In 2019, before anyone had heard of Coronavirus, Fr.
 Michel said to celebrate Christmas of that year well, as it would be the last normal one.
 Hmmm.
 (Today, not even the most optimistic voices out there are saying that we’ll be back to normal by Christmas of this year).